demesm/amuse-scraper/README.md

 # Amuse.io Collection Scraper

+**If this tool helps you recover your music metadata, consider [buying me a coffee](https://ko-fi.com/sdemi) to support development!**

 This Chrome extension scrapes collection data from Amuse.io.
 I like many others have been burned by amuse, so this lets you yoink all the metadata needed to move your songs to another distributor.

 ## Features